Museum of Bad Art: Collection standards

 MOBA does not collect art created by children, or art traditionally perceived as lesser in quality, such as black velvet paintings, paint-by-numbers, kitsch, or factory-produced art—including works specifically created for tourists.
 Curators are also not interested in crafts such as latch hook rug kits.
-MOBA curators suggest that more appropriate venues for such works would be the "Museum of Questionable Taste, The International Schlock Collection, or the National Treasury of Dubious Home Decoration".
+MOBA curators jokingly suggest that more appropriate venues for such works would be the "Museum of Questionable Taste, The International Schlock Collection, or the National Treasury of Dubious Home Decoration".

 The Museum of Bad Art has been accused of being anti-art, or taking works that were sincerely rendered and mocking them.
 However, Scott Wilson insists that a work of art accepted into MOBA is a celebration of the artist's enthusiasm.
 Marie Jackson reiterated this thought, saying "I think it's a great encouragement to people... who want to create [and] are held back by fear, and when they see these pieces, they realize there's nothing to be afraid of—just go for it."
 Louise Reilly Sacco agreed, stating, "If we're making fun of something, it's the art community, not the artists.
 But this is a real museum.
 It's 10 years.
 It's 6,000 people on a mailing list.
 It's recognition all over the world."
 Curators insist that artists whose works are selected by MOBA enjoy the attention and that it is a win-win; the museum gains another work of art, and the artist receives exposure in a museum.
 A 1997 article in The Chicago Tribune stated that none of the 10 to 15 artists who had stepped forward to acknowledge their work in MOBA had been upset.

 Many of the works in MOBA are donated, often by the artists themselves.
-Others come from yard sales or thrift stores; the Trash Collectors Union in Cambridge, Massachusetts has donated works rescued from imminent demise.
-Occasionally a painting may be purchased; at one time MOBA's policy was not to spend more than $6.50 on any piece.
+Others come from yard sales or thrift stores; the Trash Collectors Union in Cambridge, Massachusetts, has donated works rescued from imminent demise.
+Occasionally, a painting may be purchased; at one time, MOBA's policy was not to spend more than $6.50 on any piece.
 More recently, twice and even three times that amount has been paid for an exceptional work.
 Those pieces not retained by the museum are included in a "Rejection Collection" that may be sold at auction.
 In the past, some proceeds went to the Salvation Army for providing so many of MOBA's pieces; the museum itself usually benefits from most auctions.

 Collection highlights

 Each painting or sculpture MOBA exhibits is accompanied by a brief description of the medium, size, name of the artist, as well as how the piece was acquired, and an analysis of the work's possible intention or symbolism.
-Museums Journal noted that the discussion accompanying each work would most likely have most visitors reduced "to hysterics".
+Museums Journal noted that the discussion accompanying each work would probably have most visitors reduced "to hysterics".
 The captions—described as "distinctly tongue-in-cheek commentaries" by David Mutch of the Christian Science Monitor—were primarily written by Marie Jackson, until the "dissolution of the MOBA interpretative staff"; the task was then taken over by Michael Frank and Louise Reilly Sacco.